abtinshahidi/abtinshahidi.github.io/notebooks/week3.md

 As you can see the variations for the money we take is huge when the number of spins are low, but when we get to  $n>10^5$ simulations our results is fairly close to zero which it is a god news since it means our game is fair.

 For making the European version of the game which has an extra 0 in it, we are going to make some sub-class of the fair roulette class.
-And the american game has another extra number 00 on top of the Europian version so we make it as a sub-class of the European game.
+And the american game has another extra number 00 on top of the European version so we make it as a sub-class of the European game.